breatheco-de/content/src/content/lesson/what-is-debugging-code.md

 If you have an error while running a script (not a server), it's a back-end error.

-If you are running a server, the error may be a poorly formatted request coming from the front-end; that's why it's a good idea to check for the request body and the status code on the developer tools network tag first.
+If you are running a server, the error may be a poorly formatted request coming from the front end; that's why it's a good idea to check for the request body and the status code on the developer tools network tag first.

 If the request payload, URL, and headers are OK, it's a back-end error.

 #### Reading the server request log

 Lastly, if you have an error on a web server (like Express, Flask, Django, etc.) it's a good idea to check the log of requests being asked to the server.
-In the request log, you can see every request that any front-end made to your API sorted by timestamp.
+In the request log, you can see every request that your front end made to your API, sorted by timestamp.
 Here is a short explanation of one request log example:

 ![request log example](https://storage.googleapis.com/media-breathecode/53b8907096b009687a251a9ce7f9270cab0ab57342f2372ccbabfce421f7afaa)

 ### Narrowing down the bug

-If you followed the previous steps correctly, you know to what part of your code is your bug related.
-So stay focused, and don't guess!
-You have handy information about your bug; use it and pull that thread.
+If you followed the previous steps correctly, you'd know what part of your code the bug is related to.
+So stay focused and don't guess!
+You have handy information about your bug - use it and pull that thread.

 For example:

-+ Stop thinking about the back-end if your bug is in the front-end or vice versa.
++ Stop thinking about the back end if your bug is in the front end, and vice versa.
 + Wrong Syntax or TypeError?
 Syntax errors usually tell you which line has the issue.
 So look for that info and read the surrounding lines of code.
 + The Network tag has request status code 4xx?
 Go and fix the code crafting the request.
 + The Network tag has request status code 5xx?
 Go and read the back-end terminal for Syntax or Database errors.